bluella/stbt/README.rst

 `rqalpha <https://github.com/ricequant/rqalpha>`_, etc..
-When i was trying out them, i was dissatisfied with one or more of the following: event driven, unnecessary complex architecture, no support for trading multiple instruments in convinient way, no proper performance evaluation, bugs, etc..
+When i was trying out them, i was dissatisfied with one or more of the following: event driven, unnecessary complex architecture, no support for trading multiple instruments in convinient way, no proper performance evaluation, etc..
 This project solves those issues at cost of not so wide functionality compared to mentioned ones above.
 Project is designed to be easily build on top of it.